USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/local.md

 ---
 title: "Data Transfer from Local Machines"
-description: How to transfer data from your local machine
+description: How to transfer data from your local computer

 parents:
   - title: Storage and Data Management